ketone46/simple-mp3/README.md

-# simple-mp3
+# simple-mp3-search
 My first Github project.
-A simple mp3 download script using youtube, last.fm and convert2mp3.cc .
+A simple mp3 search script using youtube and last.fm .

 The details of usage has been mentiond in comments in the code.